-If the B trust is properly created, it will not be subject to estate taxes, creditor claims, spend-down for nursing home expenses or claims from new spouses or their children.
-In effect, the trust places the assets in Fort Knox and gives the surviving spouse the key.
+If the B trust is properly created, it will offer protection against estate taxes, creditor claims, spend-down for nursing home expenses or claims from new spouses or their children.

-At Morris Hall, our lawyers go a step further than most estate planning law firms and include provisions for a beneficiary trust in all of the trusts we create.
-With a beneficiary trust, upon the death of both spouses (or upon your death if you are single), the assets your beneficiaries receive will be protected from creditors, ex-spouses, bankruptcy and spend-down for long-term care.
+We go a step further than most estate planning law firms and include beneficiary trust provisions in all of the trusts we create.
+With a beneficiary trust, upon the death of both spouses (or upon your death if you are single), the assets your beneficiaries receive will have protection from creditors, ex-spouses, bankruptcy and spend-down for long-term care.